Dallas: (972) 548-0088

 If you are looking for an efficient and cost-effective way to keep your home cool in Texas during the summer, a possible solution may be a professional radiant barrier installation.
-A radiant barrier is a highly reflective material that repels the heat that penetrates the attic instead of absorbing it.
+A radiant barrier is a highly reflective material that repels the heat penetrating the attic instead of absorbing it.
 It acts as an additional layer for keeping heat from entering your home.

 However, a radiant barrier is not the same as attic insulation.
 Therefore, it does not reduce heat conduction like thermal insulation materials.
 Instead, it acts as a supplement to the insulation you may already have in your attic.
 So, the question is whether it is worth it to install a radiant barrier and if it reduces your heating costs during the hot months.

-During the summer, the sin’s UV rays and the heat they produce can penetrate your home’s roof.
+During the summer, the sun’s UV rays and the heat they produce can penetrate your home’s roof.
 The heat travels from a warm area to a cool area (i.e., your home) via radiation, convection, and conduction.

 The heat invades your home from the attic, walls, and even the flooring.
 When you install a radiant barrier, it keeps the heat from accumulating.
 In essence, it prevents heat buildup.
 When combined with insulation, a radiant barrier effectively reduces the amount of heat that enters your home.

-To be effective, the reflective surface of the radiant barrier needs to face an open air space.
+The radiant barrier’s reflective surface must face an open-air space to be effective.
 The surface must also be clean and dust-free.
-For this reason, professionals usually install a reflective barrier in an open space and position it so that there is little to no dust accumulation.
+For this reason, professionals usually install a reflective barrier in an open space and position it, so there is little to no dust accumulation.

 The average temperature in Texas during the summer is between 86 and 98 degrees Fahrenheit.
-When combined with low rainfall levels and low humidity, 90-degree temperatures can feel unbearable.
+When combined with low rainfall and humidity, 90-degree temperatures can feel unbearable.
 As part of a whole-attic system, radiant barriers can improve the comfort of your home.

 Whether you are healthy or suffer from health issues, you do not have to worry about radiant barriers contaminating your home.
 Barriers do not emit harmful particles that can harm your body.
 Unlike insulation, radiant barriers do not irritate your lungs, eyes, or skin.
 They are made of non-toxic materials that are safe to use in the home.

-Although the primary use for radiant barriers is as a supplement to attic or wall insulation, there are other ways that you can use them around the house.
+Although the primary use for radiant barriers is as a supplement to the attic or wall insulation, there are other ways that you can use them around the house.
 For instance, you can use barriers as insulators for water pipes, hot water tanks, and wrapping ducts.
 They are helpful because they reflect heat away from surfaces.